-3. The premise of origin is under government veterinary supervision, where the health of the animal(s) is monitored so that incursions of disease are identified, and control and/or eradication measures can be applied.
+3. The premises of origin are under veterinary supervision, where the health of the animal(s) is monitored so that incursions of disease are identified, and control and/or eradication measures can be applied.
 A health-monitoring program should include microbiological and parasitological tests and necropsies.